pdx-cs-sound/course-notes/02-digital/02-conversion.md

 * Band-limited via Nyquist (approximation in time)

-* Quantization due to finite representation (approximation in amplitude)
+* Quantization due to discrete representation (approximation in amplitude)

 * Assumes an idealized sampling clock — clock "skew" and